hormoz-lab/ManifoldCurvature/README.md

 ## Usage

-The main function is `manifold_curvature`, which computes scalar curvatures at an automatically chosen length scale for each point.
+The main function is `manifold_curvature`, which computes scalar curvatures at a different length scale for each point so that the uncertainty in the Second Fundamental Form coefficients are upper-bounded by `se_targ`.

 ```MATLAB
 >> help manifold_curvature